flutter/website/src/docs/release/breaking-changes/mouse-tracker-annotation-requires-parameter-key.md

 This issue blocked the support for mouse cursor, since it’s very likely that the cursor assigned to a region needs to be changed.

-This change fixes this issue by adding a key to `MouseTrackerAnnotation`, and making the comparison algorithm of `MouseTracker` based on the key.
+In order to fix this issue, we had to introduce this breaking change, which added a key to `MouseTrackerAnnotation`, allowing the `MouseTracker` to compare based on this key.

 ## Description of change